 Black bean skillet dinner: For nights when cooking feels too hard and about all you can muster is pulling a bunch of ingredients from your pantry/cabinets and cooking them in one pan.
 Also: vegetarian burrito bowls FTW!

-There’s something so cozy to me about cooking a full meal in one pan.
-This one-pot creamy sausage pasta has been one of the most popular recipes on the site since I shared it with you 3 years ago and it’s not just because it’s an awesome meal.
+There’s something so cozy to me about cooking a full meal in one pot or pan.
+This one-pot creamy sausage pasta has been one of the most popular recipes on the site since I shared it with you 3 years ago and it’s not just because it’s a flat-out awesome meal.

 And when you can make a Tex-Mex type of meal as a one-pot meal in a cast iron skillet, you can count me ALL IN.
 I mean, SIGN.
 ME.
 UP.

 This black bean skillet dinner is full of plant-based protein, which not only makes for a healthier meal option, but a cheap one, too.

 Because, beans = cheap meal!
 And when you’re spending more money than you care to admit on adorable baby sleepers, you’ve got to pinch pennies somewhere else.

 It’s all about the balance, right?

 ANYWAY!
 With a bunch of pantry staples, as is my modus operandi, like canned tomatoes and black beans, onion, garlic, jalapeño, and some spices, this fantastic meal comes together so easily too!

 I made some brown rice as a hearty grain bed for the black beans but adding rice to this meal certainly isn’t a necessity.